 It seems almost oxymoronic to speak of a unicorn lab that has no developers.
 But it is obvious that the headline-worthy startup successes are the hallelujahs of the industry and that there are real impediments to following in their footsteps.
-As a nation we have the ideas- we just need to fix the technical shortage.
+As a nation, Denmark have the ideas — they just need to fix the technical shortage.

 I think the first step is to acknowledge that this is a widely shared problem.
-It helps us understand the breadth and depth of the problem and it assists us in deciding what comes next.
+It helps Danes to understand the breadth and depth of the problem and it assists them in deciding what comes next.

 And this is why we ought to pop open the debate.
-We should not to see it as our own inadequacy to charm the hottest developers on the scene but instead treat it as the political and educational problem it is.
-And while Christiansborg is fiddling with the long-term solutions, we need to install some short to medium-term alternatives with long-term durability.
+Danes should not to see it as their own inadequacy to charm the hottest developers on the scene but instead treat it as the political and educational problem it is.
+And while Christiansborg is fiddling with the long-term solutions, they need to install some short to medium-term alternatives with long-term durability.

 We at The Scalers have a habit of going to Denmark quite a lot.
-We’ve spoken to start-ups in Copenhagen, Odense and Århus and we are here to tell you: You are not alone.
-Finding developers are a real headache.
+We’ve spoken to start-ups in Copenhagen, Odense and Århus and we are here to tell you: you are not alone.
+Finding developers is a real headache.